 When the reported change is Then Transfer of resources The transfer is verified using policy in MA900.
-The counted value of a resource is verified using the policy for the specific resource type listed in MA705.
+Increase or decrease in the value of one or more resources The counted value of a resource is verified using the policy for the specific resource type listed in MA705.
 Exception: